Employer of Record in China

 Pension in China

-In private companies, male employees typically retire at the age of 60, while female employees retire at the age of 55.
+In private companies, male employees typically retire at the age of 60, while female employees retire at the age of 55 for those in managerial positions and 50 for blue-collar workers.
 Employers are obligated to enrol their employees in mandatory pension insurance (基本养老保险), with funding provided by both parties.
 The employer contribution rates vary by location, with Shanghai and Beijing having employers contribute 16% and employees contributing 8%.

 Info Icon